Nikon D40 vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D40 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the D40) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D40 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the D40 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D40 and E-M5 II can be found, respectively, in the Nikon D40 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is the Nikon D40 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.